pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

     * It contains an ordered list of ephemeral public key algorithms.
     * It is used in (( the subkey binding signature over the key exchange subkey OR the usual self-signature locations )) (?TBC?).
 * A new signature subpacket type, "Flow Control", of the Document class.
-    * It contains one or more octets of flags (see below).
+    * It contains one octet of request type, and one octet of flags (see below).

 We use standard PKESK+SEIPD sign-then-encrypt messages, but: